loom-build-tool/loom-website/index.md

 Loom requires **JDK 9** to build and run but it can build projects **targeting Java 6-9** through JDKs cross-compile functionality.

-Java 9 can be downloaded from [http://jdk.java.net/9/](http://jdk.java.net/9/).
-Loom is excessively tested against build `jdk-9+181`.

 # Use Loom in your project